 And using standard storage-to-yield estimates, Merced ID's first proposed reservoir expansion could increase average yield by only around ten thousand acre feet per year.
 The Merced Sun-Star reports that Merced ID expects an average yield of 12,000 feet per year.
 Their smaller proposal no doubt would yield less.
-Merced ID facilities divert around a half a million acre-feet per year.
-Average San Joaquin Valley groundwater overdraft (mostly to the south of the comparatively well-watered Merced Irrigation District) is around one or two million acre-feet per year.
+But context is important Merced ID facilities divert around a half a million acre-feet per year.
+Average San Joaquin Valley groundwater overdraft (mostly to the south of the comparatively well-watered Merced Irrigation District)

+is around one or two million acre-feet per year.
 Obviously, further damming the Merced River does not result in a meaningful amount of new water, either to the District or to anyone else.

-In response, some have argued that what this is really about is to break the National Wild & Scenic River System precedents of practice and intent to protect these special rivers for the benefits of future generations.
+Clearly, their first wild and scenic river amendments would break the National Wild & Scenic River System precedents of practice and intent to protect these special rivers for the benefits of future generations.
+The diminished capacity of the emergency spillway carries dam safety and potential floodwater management risks.
 Whatever the reason, it's appropriate for citizens to be fully informed about what might be happening to this national treasure, the Merced River, el rio de nuestra senora de Merced, the river that flows through Yosemite Valley.